Jones slopes and coarse volume of near-alternating links: Introduction

-As for the question of whether a near-alternating knot can admit an $A$-adequate diagram, we show, using the Kauffman polynomial, that a near-alternating knot cannot admit a diagram that is both $A$- and $B$-adequate.
+As for the question of whether a near-alternating knot can admit a $+$-adequate diagram, we show, using the Kauffman polynomial, that a near-alternating knot cannot admit a diagram that is both $+$-and $-$-adequate.

 \begin{thm} A near-alternating knot does not admit an adequate diagram. \end{thm}